naninovel/docs/docs/en/guide/backgrounds.md

 ![](https://i.gyazo.com/46619a08e3b91441cf30800185932963.png)

-While for standalone (PC, Mac, Linux) builds you can limit the available aspect ratios in the [player settings](https://docs.unity3d.com/Manual/class-PlayerSettingsStandalone.html#Resolution), on web, consoles and mobiles it's not possible and the applications have to adapt for the target devices instead.
+While you can [enforce supported aspect ratios](/guide/gui#enforcing-aspect-ratios), a more accessible alternative is to make the game adaptable to any aspect ratio.
+The built-in GUI is already flexible and will adapt to any screen size, and actor positioning is relative to the scene borders, which are matched against the screen.
+Background match mode allows configuring how the background actors fill the screen.

 Following match modes can be set for each background actor (except for generic implementation):